RHS Young Designer

-Kristian Reay, who created The Phytosanctuary Garden, has taken the title at this year's show for his design, and will also take home an RHS Gold medal.
+Kristian Reay, who created The Phytosanctuary Garden, took the title at the 2019 show for his design, along with an RHS Gold medal.

-The Phytosanctuary Garden highlights the problem of Xylella and the threat it poses to many of our much-loved plants.
+The Phytosanctuary Garden highlighted the problem of Xylella and the threat it poses to many of our much-loved plants.

 Speaking ahead of the competition, Kristian said: "As a Young Designer I’m deeply concerned about the risk from plant diseases like Xylella to our gardens and landscapes, so I think this is a really important topic to discuss at the show.

 "I've included at-risk garden favourites like lavender in the planting to highlight the impact the disease could have if these plants were to vanish."